Top Signs of Love Addiction & What They Mean for You

 Seek professional help:

-Consider seeking therapy or counseling from a professional specializing in love addiction or unhealthy relationships.
+Consider seeking therapy or counseling and/or a professional specializing in love addiction.
 I am a former therapist turned Love Addiction and Relationship Coach and can help you with guidance, support, and personalized strategies for healing. -- Read my Love Addict story

-These are some of the essential areas a helping professional can help you with:
+These are some of the essential areas a helping professional can help in recovery over love addiction:

 Healing from love addiction takes time and effort.